sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 - Open both your *HT55: ITRACONAZOLE vs DMSO* and *SW948: ITRACONAZOLE vs DMSO* results files in Excel
 - Go to the venny website
     + http://bioinfogp.cnb.csic.es/tools/venny/
-- Copy the names of genes with adjusted p-value less than 0.05 in the HT55 analysis into the **List 1** box on the venny website. **List 1** can be renamed to *HT55*
+- Copy the names of genes in the HT55 file into the **List 1** box on the venny website. **List 1** can be renamed to *HT55*
     + *You can select all entries in a column with the shortcut CTRL + SPACE*
-- Copy the names of genes with adjusted p-value less than 0.05 in the SW948 analysis into the **List 2** box on the venny website. **List 2** can be renamed to **SW948**
+- Copy the names of genes in the SW948 analysis into the **List 2** box on the venny website. **List 2** can be renamed to **SW948**
 - venny should now report the number of genes found in each list, the size of the intersection, and genes unique to each method

 ### Refined analysis

 The final analysis we will perform is to include all the samples, but correct for the differences in cell-line.
 This is achieved by telling Degust about the *hidden factors* in our dataset.
 The hidden factor in this dataset is whether the sample is from the **HT55** or **SW948** samples.
-However, we only need to specify which samples are from HT55.
+In other words, this is a technical factor that influences our results but not a factor that we wish to compare.
+We only need to specify which samples are from HT55 and DEGUST will infer that the other samples belong to a different cell line.
 Other hidden factors you might need to include could be (depending on the MDS plot) :-

 - sample batch
 - gender